Frequently Asked Questions (FAQ)

 Palos Hospital is a non-teaching community hospital staffed primarily by private practice and hospital based physicians and physician round times can vary.
 Pharmacists participate in daily nursing patient care rounds.

 Will residents have an opportunity to precept college of pharmacy students?

-Palos Hospital Pharmacy serves as a rotation site for hospital and medicine clerkships.
+Palos Hospital Pharmacy serves as a rotation site for introductory and advanced practice hospital and medicine clerkships.

 The PGY1 resident may serve as a primary preceptor.